vitorgalvao/alfred-workflows/WebScreenshot/README.md

 Each of those has a counterpart.
 The top ones leave the images untouched, while the bottom ones resample them before uploading.
 This is useful if you have a retina screen, as your images will otherwise appear twice the size when viewed on a browser.

 `recentscreenshots` will enumerate recently taken screenshots, ordered from the last.
-You can then open them in the browser to view (↩) or delete (⌘↩).
+You can then open them in the browser to view (↩), delete (⌘↩), copy (⌥↩), or preview (⇧).